nikitavoloboev/data/docs/work/communication.md

 I try to be thoughtful with my responses and communication.
 [Steve Jobs is great example of what that means](https://www.youtube.com/watch?v=oeqPrUmVz-o).
 Even so far as [taking 10 seconds to craft a thoughtful response](https://news.ycombinator.com/item?id=34033281).

+I find [responding to criticism with kindness](https://twitter.com/lexfridman/status/1609611808377307136) a great thing.

 ## Notes

 - [Never underestimate the impact of informal positive feedback on a junior, career-changer or someone new to the stack.
 Often people just need to know they're on the right road.](https://twitter.com/thomas_k_r/status/1296015993144332288)